EFI funding

 Tapping the Potential of Earth Observations (TAPE)

-The aim of this project is to analyse the time series of Earth observation (EO) data with innovative deep learning methods in order to develop efficient algorithms for dealing with the large amounts of data involved.
+The aim of this project is to analyze the time series of Earth observation (EO) data with innovative deep learning methods in order to develop efficient algorithms for dealing with the large amounts of data involved.
 The value of these EO products is further increased by advanced interpolation techniques and assimilation in geophysical models.

 Made possible thanks to co-financing from the STAEDTLER Foundation

-This project involves manufacturing biopolymer hydrogels and cataloguing their mechanical properties.
-They serve as replacement materials in order to understand and model the highly-complex behaviour of soft biological tissue.
-This could make the process of selecting suitable materials for 3D printing of artificial organs or generating models for prognoses considerably easier in the future.
+This project involves manufacturing biopolymer hydrogels and cataloging their mechanical properties.
+They serve as replacement materials in order to understand and model the highly-complex behavior of soft biological tissue.

 Made possible thanks to co-financing from the STAEDTLER Foundation